UAE: 71 countries, 400,000km; how honeymoon road trip led to a global tour for this couple

 Their first adventure came in 2013 when they embarked on month-long motorcycle trips across Europe.
 However, it was their seven-week honeymoon road trip through the USA and Canada that truly ignited their passion for long-distance travel.
 “The freedom, the thrill, and the adventure were like nothing else,” said Greg.
 “We upgraded our bike and made travel an integral part of our lives.”

-Between 2022 and 2023, they undertook an 18-month journey across South and North America, covering 99,000 kilometres and visiting every country in the region.
+Between 2022 and 2023, they undertook an 18-month journey across South and North America, covering 99,000km and visiting every country in the region.
 “That trip was life-changing,” Ela said.
 “We met incredible people and learned so much along the way.”

-When the Covid pandemic halted their plans in 2020, Greg and Ela took time to reevaluate and prepare for their next journey.
+When the Covid pandemic halted their plans in 2020, Greg and Ela took time to re-evaluate and prepare for their next journey.
 By 2021, with restrictions easing, they had their Pan America bikes ready and set off for Scandinavia, eventually reaching the northernmost parts of Europe.
-That trip reinforced their love for long-distance motorcycling and paved the way for their current Middle Eastern adventure.
+That trip reinforced their love for long-distance motorcycling and paved the way for their current adventure in the Middle East.

 “Visiting the UAE and the wider Middle East had always been on our list,” said Ela.
 “We knew winter would be the perfect season for biking here, and soon, we found ourselves exploring the GCC countries.”